 Powered by the Citi Foundation, AmeriCorps and Points of Light, ServiceWorks is a national program that uses volunteer service to help young people develop the critical leadership and workplace skills they need to prepare for college and careers.
 Learn More.

 Summer Jobs Connect

-Through Summer Jobs Connect, the Citi Foundation, with the Cities for Financial Empowerment Fund, is setting young people on the path to economic success through summer jobs in Chicago, Los Angeles, Miami, New York and San Francisco.
-Participants receive financial education and access to financial products to create a platform for their future.
-Summer Jobs Connect is also bringing together city agencies and community partners to share effective strategies for leveraging resources and mitigating costs associated with youth unemployment.
+Through Summer Jobs Connect, the Citi Foundation, with the Cities for Financial Empowerment Fund, is setting young people on the path to economic success through summer jobs.
+As part of their experience, participants also receive financial education and access to financial tools to create a platform for their future.
 Learn More.

 Make Your Job

-Make Your Job is an intensive, national program led by Network for Teaching Entrepreneurship in collaboration with the Citi Foundation that empowers young people in ten cities across the United States to develop the entrepreneurial mindset and business skills needed to make their own job and succeed in the modern workforce.
-Immersive training seeks to nurture the instinct to innovate and promote growth of business and technical skills.
-An online youth community – makeyourjob.org - was also launched to bring the power of entrepreneurship to tens of thousands of additional young people nationwide.
+Make Your Job is an intensive, national program led by Network for Teaching Entrepreneurship in collaboration with the Citi Foundation that empowers young people to develop the entrepreneurial mindset and business skills needed to make their own job and succeed in the modern workforce.
 Learn More.

 Through collaborations with iMentor and Management Leadership for Tomorrow (MLT), the Citi Foundation supports mentoring efforts that act as a cornerstone of college and career readiness and professional development for youth.
 Learn more about MLT.
 Learn More about iMentor.